icicle-lang/icicle-lang.github.io/pages/benchmarks.md

 Icicle was simpler to write and faster.
-While our first iterations in SQL ran more than 10x slower than our optimised versions; we didn't touch our Icicle queries after they were first written.
+While our first iterations in SQL ran many times slower that our most optimised versions; we didn't touch our Icicle queries after they were first written.